OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 <br>

-In the snippets above, string `RELATIVE/PATH/TO/INDEX` is the path from openvidu-server configuration property `OPENVIDU_RECORDING_CUSTOM_LAYOUT` to the specific `index.html` you want to use for a particular recording.
-So, if you have the following folder tree structure in your OpenVidu Server host:
+In the snippets above, string `RELATIVE/PATH/TO/INDEX` is the path from OpenVidu configuration property `OPENVIDU_RECORDING_CUSTOM_LAYOUT` to the specific `index.html` you want to use for a particular recording.
+So, if you have the following folder tree structure in your OpenVidu deployment host:

 ```plaintext
 /opt